 Whether you want to improve your financial situation, increase your health or fitness, find true love or find your dream job, at the start of a new cycle we often feel that we have another chance to realize our goals—including those we tried but didn’t achieve before.
 I find this space of possibility and opportunity extremely empowering and exciting.

-However, in order to truly experience a fresh start, you have to first understand and accept the fact that new possibilities and hope exist in your own heart and mind, not in the external circumstances.
+However, in order to truly experience a fresh start, you have to first understand and accept the fact that new possibilities and hope exist in your own heart and mind, not in the real world.
 In fact, your ability to realize a fresh start depends on how you think and speak.
-The only person who can give you a fresh start and new beginning is you.
+The only person who can give you a fresh start and a new beginning is you.

 For example, I have a friend who has had his share of challenging circumstances.
 Every time I ask him how he is doing he says something to the effect of “Same day, different shit!“.
 Pretty much every time I talk with my friend about new possibilities and try to help him change his predicament, he is quick to push back and explain to me how things just can’t be different given his circumstances.
 I haven’t given up on him yet, but I am definitely less inclined to engage in these conversations any longer.

-As another example, in my corporate work, I often encounter people who say they are open minded but when others try to enroll them in new possibilities, they are quick to push back and provide all the reasons for why these new ideas won’t work.
-When I point this out, they explain that their point of view is simply pragmatic, realistic, or merely giving an accurate account of the way things are.
+I often encounter people who say they are open-minded but when others try to enroll them in new possibilities, they are quick to push back and provide all the reasons for why these new ideas won’t work.
+When I point this out, they explain that their point of view is simply pragmatic and realistic.
 But most people around them experience them as skeptical, cynical, closed-minded or often simply negative.

-And, if you are reading this and thinking to yourself: “I am so open minded, that I can’t see where I could improve in this area?” my advice to you is – ask someone who knows you well, loves you and who will tell you the truth to give you feedback, and then receive their input with openness.
+And, if you are thinking to yourself: “I am open-minded, but I can’t see where I could improve” my advice to you is – ask someone who knows you well, loves you and who will tell you the truth to give you feedback.
+Listen to them and receive their input with openness.

-In order to create 2017 as a great year, start by explicitly and boldly declaring what you want to, and what you will achieve in the new year.
-The notion of striving and working toward a future state that you are looking forward to and are excited about today is a very empowering one.
+In order to create 2019 as a great year, start by explicitly and boldly declaring what you want to, and what you will achieve in the new year.
+The notion of striving and working toward a future state that you are looking forward to and are excited about today is a very empowering platform.

 - In each of the key areas – what are the specific objectives I will achieve?
 In each area, you will most likely have a few objectives.
 For examples your objectives could look like: (1) Double my income, (2) Find true love, (3) Deepen my intimacy with my family, and (4) Get healthy and fit.